-Yields remain relatively low on global equities and bonds, which points to lower total Fund returns in the future.
-However the expected return differential between global equities and bonds is a little above the long-term average, which indicates global equity investors are still being compensated for higher risk.
-This is not the case for NZ equites, where prices appear elevated relative to fundamentals.
-In contrast, the NZD is near fair value as suggested by long-term real exchange rate but it could continue to act as a safety valve (i.e. decline) if global risks rise.
+Yields have also moved lower on global equities, as share prices have risen faster than company earnings over the last year, and this points to lower total Fund returns in the future.

+The expected return differential between global equities and bonds is still above the long-term average, which indicates global equity investors are still being compensated for higher risk.
+Very low bond yields, not inexpensive equity markets, is the reason for this.

+The NZ share market has had another good year and equity prices are extended relative to fundamentals.
+In contrast, the NZD is a little below fair value as suggested by the long-term real exchange rate, but it should continue to act as a safety valve (i.e. decline) if global risks continue to rise.